 We rolled the pig onto a “stretcher” and four of us carried it to a horse-drawn carriage.
 It is old-fashioned, nowadays people use pickups.
 We paid for the pig (the price depends on the weight) and transported it to my grandpa’s house.

-Then it could begin the cleaning.
+Then the cleaning can begin.
 In bygone days people first poured hot water on the skin of the pig and they scraped the hair off the skin with knives and scrapes.
 Then they covered it with dry hay and lit it.
 After it burnt down they washed it off with water and brushes to get rid of the resulting soot.
 Don’t forget that somebody always needed to feed the fire under the cauldron from the beginning.

 Nowadays we use gas cylinders and singe the pig with a gas blow torch.
 It was quite funny and dangerous how I and my friend – the next 2 years I invited him too – were scraping the pig with a hoe and knives while my grandpa was singeing it carelessly and absent-mindedly (he was speaking to others simultaneously).
 Then we washed and scrubbed off the soot with brushes.
 It was quite a challenge to endure the coldness of my hands.
 It was still before dawn, it was winter time and we needed to plunge the brushes into ice cold water.